danielmapar/DockerTutorial/README.md

   - Manual linking containers and configuring services become impractical when the number of containers grows

-  - Their are 2 versions of the compose file format (both written using YAML)
+  - There are 2 versions of the compose file format (both written using YAML)

     - Version 1, which is the legacy format does not support volumes or networks